Earl L. Brewer: Biography

 During his term, there was a severe epidemic of pellagra in the state and other portions of the South.
 When the federal government sent Joseph Goldberger to study the disease and find a cure, Brewer offered full pardons to convicts who would participate in Goldberger's experiments.
 As a result of these studies, it was determined that a vitamin deficiency caused pellagra.
 Brewer also began a tradition of commuting the sentences of the convicted prisoners who served as servants at the Mississippi Governor's Mansion after his daughter appealed to him to free a convict who had acted as her bodyguard.

 After his term, Brewer returned to legal practice in Bolivar County.
 In 1924, after an unsuccessful Senate run, he took the case of Martha Lum, a local Chinese American girl who had been denied admission to the Rosedale schools since she was not white.
 He was able to win a judgment in her favor at trial that was then reversed by the state Supreme Court because the state's school-segregation laws were meant to favor white children over all other races, not just Blacks.
 Brewer appealed to the U.S. Supreme Court but was unable to handle the case at that point, so he handed it off to a younger lawyer, and the Mississippi Supreme Court's decision was upheld, with Chief Justice William Howard Taft writing an opinion that greatly broadened the scope of acceptable school segregation nationwide.

 Brewer had left Lum v.
-Rice to assist in defending three Black defendants accused of murder who had been convicted based on coerced confessions.
+Rice to assist in representing the family of a Black man murdered following his acquittal on the charges of murdering the son of a white farmer.
+In 1936, he would represent three Black defendants accused of murder who had been convicted based on coerced confessions.
 Brewer argued and won their appeal to the United States Supreme Court in Brown v.
 Mississippi.